The Skill AI Can’t Replace: Why Critical Thinking Is HR’s Most Urgent Priority

 The KPMG study mentioned above highlights risky employee behaviors: 66% use AI outputs without critical evaluation, 56% report making mistakes due to AI use, 48% have uploaded company sensitive data into public tools, and 63% have seen/heard employees using AI inappropriately.
 According to this study, only 47% of employees report receiving AI training and only 51% believe they can use AI effectively.

-This calls for embedding the “Human-in-the-Loop” mindset across the organization, fostering critical thinking as the baseline skill when working with AI.
+Again, this calls for embedding the “Human-in-the-Loop” mindset across the organization, fostering critical thinking as the baseline skill when working with AI.
 While AI can boost productivity, there’s a risk of employee overreliance on AI.
-HR leaders create the conditions for smart organizational AI use:

-• Don’t focus only on enhanced productivity – this can come at a cost.
+• Focus on more than enhanced productivity — this can come at a cost.

 • Educate against passive AI consumption and of the importance of critically evaluating AI output.